sounderdisc/Astral-Teleportation/artifacts/DesignDocuments/DesignDocument.md

 Unity will be handling any errors that happen during runtime.
 When coding the game, Unity will also handle any errors that occur from incorrect code.
 For non-coding related errors, all developers will be thoroughly testing each feature in a testing scene in Unity, and reporting any bugs that require fixing.

 ## Fault Tolerance
 Unity has a large libary in C#.
-C# has custom exceptions, and the libraries of Unity do have custom exceptions included.
-These exceptions are logged, and dealt with by the game engine.
+C# has custom exceptions, and the libraries of Unity have custom exceptions included.
+These exceptions are logged and dealt with by the game engine.
 Because a simple 2D game has a limited range of input, we do not expect to run into exceptions, but unintended behavior.
 Beyond this, the team will have to learn, and experience, the Unity environment to make a more concrete plan for dealing with exceptions.
 Some unintended behaviors can be ignored if they are hard to find or perform.

 ## Architectural Feasibility
 The biggest threat this archetecture proposal presents at construction time is the knowledge base required to implement all the things proposed, and the time it takes to make it all.
 A 2D platformer game is often the first thing people new to creating games will make, and as a result there are a lot of resources to learn and free assets to use.
 The five members of the team should be able to create at least the core features proposed by the user stories, and will likely be able to create more.